Evaluation and monitoring metrics for generative AI

 How does it work?
 The groundedness measure assesses the correspondence between claims in an AI-generated answer and the source context, making sure that these claims are substantiated by the context.
 Even if the responses from LLM are factually correct, they'll be considered ungrounded if they can't be verified against the provided sources (such as your input source or your database).

-When to use it?
-Use the groundedness metric when you need to verify that AI-generated responses align with and are validated by the provided context.
-It's essential for applications where factual correctness and contextual accuracy are key, like information retrieval, question-answering, and content summarization.
+When to use it Use the groundedness metric when you need to verify that AI-generated responses align with and are validated by the provided context.
+It's essential for applications where factual correctness and contextual accuracy are key, like information retrieval, query and response, and content summarization.
 This metric ensures that the AI-generated answers are well-supported by the context.

 What does it need as input?
 Question, Context, Generated Answer

-Built-in prompt used by Large Language Model judge to score this metric:
+Built-in prompt used by the Large Language Model judge to score this metric:

 You will be presented with a CONTEXT and an ANSWER about that CONTEXT.
 You need to decide whether the ANSWER is entailed by the CONTEXT by choosing one of the following rating: